confluentinc/cp-demo/README.md

 -------------------------------------------------------------
 _Note_: this demo showcases a secure Confluent Platform for educational purposes and is not meant to be complete best practices.
 There are certain differences between what is shown in the demo and what you should do in production:

-* Each component should have its own principal, instead of authenticating all users as ``client``
+* Each component should have its own username, instead of authenticating all users as ``client``
 * Authorize users only for operations that they need, instead of making all of them super users
 * If the ``PLAINTEXT`` security protocol is used, these ``ANONYMOUS`` usernames should not be configured as super users
 * Consider not even opening the ``PLAINTEXT`` port if ``SSL`` or ``SASL_SSL`` are configured